hli226/mvnimpute/README.md

 The goal of **mvnimpute** package is to implement multiple imputation to the data when there are both missing and censored values (a single variable can have both missing and censored values simultaneously; or it can have either only missing or censored values).
-You can either install this package directly from GitHub (R &gt;= 3.6.0) or from the local source file.

 ## Installation